5 Sure Fire Popular Hollywood Cocktail Recipes

 Pour the ingredients into a shaker with ice, and shake well—strain into a chilled cocktail glass.

 What Would You Like to Drink?

-Brain de Palma captured the prohibition era and the mafia’s heyday brilliantly as we watch Al Capone (Robert De Niro) and some of his cohorts in The Untouchables.
+Brain de Palma captured the prohibition era and the mafia's heyday brilliantly as we watch Al Capone (Robert De Niro) and some of his cohorts in The Untouchables.
 I am sure the mob might have thrown back a Gin Fizz or two.
-The best known of the ‘Fizz’ family of cocktails, this still-popular creation has been a hit since the turn of the 20th century.
+The best known of all the "Fizz" type cocktails, this still-popular creation has been a hit since the 20th century.

 · Juice of half a lemon